urbanware-org/salomon/README.md

 <img src="https://github.com/urbanware-org/salomon/blob/master/wiki/salomon_dialog_inputfile.png" alt="SaLoMon interactive dialog" align="right"/>

-There are various additional features, for example giving a filter, exclude and remove pattern to filter and customize the output.
+There are various additional combinable features, for example giving a filter, exclude and remove pattern to filter and customize the output.

-Furthermore, as you can see on the right, there is the option to use interavtice dialogs instead of or in combination with command-line arguments which is useful when e. g. running *SaLoMon* via shortcut in a terminal window on a graphical user interface.
+Furthermore, as you can see on the right, there is the option to use interactive dialogs instead of or in combination with command-line arguments which is useful when e. g. running *SaLoMon* via shortcut in a terminal window on a graphical user interface.

 [Top](#salomon-)